Marshall (film): Critical response

-On review aggregation website Rotten Tomatoes, the film has an approval rating of 81% based on 149 reviews, with an average rating of 6.7/10.
+On review aggregation website Rotten Tomatoes, the film has an approval rating of 80% based on 144 reviews, with an average rating of 6.6/10.
 The site's critical consensus reads, "Marshall takes an illuminating, well-acted look at its real-life subject's early career that also delivers as an entertainingly old-fashioned courtroom drama."
-On Metacritic the film has a weighted average score 66 out of 100, based on reviews from 34 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score 66 out of 100, based on reviews from 34 critics, indicating "generally favorable reviews".

+Peter DeBruge of Variety called the film "a compelling courtroom drama".
+Writing for Rolling Stone, Peter Travers praised Boseman's performance, giving the film three stars out of four and saying, "Charged by Boseman's dramatic lightning, Marshall gives us an electrifying glimpse of a great man in the making."

-Manohla Dargis in a NY Times review praises the film for choosing a specific case as a way of exploring Marshall's life, but is critical of the simplified characterizations and the efforts made throughout to put the audience at ease.
-Angelica Jade Bastién also criticizes the lack of character depth, particularly regarding Marshall.
-In Vulture Bastién mentions the scene in which Marshall drinks from a whites-only water fountain, stating that for her it mainly underlined "how little effort the film makes in understanding why Marshall makes such bold decisions on a deeper level, and who he was beyond this arrogant, quick-witted man it presents."
+Manohla Dargis for The New York Times praised the film for choosing a specific case as a way of exploring Marshall's life, but is critical of the simplified characterizations and the efforts made throughout to put the audience at ease.

+In Vulture, Angelica Jade Bastién also criticizes the lack of character depth, particularly regarding Marshall.
+Bastién mentions the scene in which Marshall drinks from a whites-only water fountain, stating that for her it mainly underlined "how little effort the film makes in understanding why Marshall makes such bold decisions on a deeper level, and who he was beyond this arrogant, quick-witted man it presents."
 One aspect that is 'flattened out' in this film is the colorism of U.S. society, which resulted in light-skinned Thurgood Marshall having much different life experiences than if he had had the skin tone of Chadwick Boseman.
-Writing for Rolling Stone, Peter Travers praised Boseman's performance, giving the film 3 stars out of 4 and saying, "Charged by Boseman's dramatic lightning, Marshall gives us an electrifying glimpse of a great man in the making."
-Peter DeBruge of Variety called the film "a compelling courtroom drama".